MatthewLaw1/Synaptic-Engine/README.md

 #### Benchmark Conclusions
 These metrics demonstrate Synaptic Engine's fundamental advancement in BCI technology, achieving unprecedented performance while maintaining computational efficiency.
 The system's ability to process complex semantic thoughts at high speeds with superior accuracy establishes a new paradigm in human-computer interaction through thought.
-This dramatic improvement in both thought complexity and processing efficiency establishes Synaptic Engine as a fundamental breakthrough in BCI technology, enabling previously impossible applications in human-computer interaction through thought.
+This dramatic improvement in both thought complexity and processing efficiency establishes Synaptic Engine as a fundamental breakthrough in BCI technology, enabling previously impossible applications in human-computer interaction through thought with seamless and realtime computation. .

 ## 7. Thought Space Scaling Analysis